TH3xACE/SUDO_KILLER/README.md

 ```shell
 ./SK-credHarvest2.sh cuser <new|old> ; source /home/<currentuser>/.bashrc
 ```
+> [!CAUTION]
-TO STOP the credential harvesting: run the same script again with same argument
+> TO STOP the credential harvesting: run the same script again with same argument

 output: the log /tmp/sk-crds.log will contains the credentials